algorithmica-org/algorithmica/content/english/hpc/data-structures/s-tree.md

 }
 ```

-Therefore, in terms of real latency, the speedup is not that large:
+In terms of real latency, the speedup is not that impressive:

 ![](../img/search-relative-latency.svg)

-A lot of the performance boost of S+ tree comes from removing branching and minimizing memory requests, which allows overlapping the execution of more adjacent queries — apparently, around three on average.
+A lot of the performance boost of the S+ tree comes from removing branching and minimizing memory requests, which allows overlapping the execution of more adjacent queries — apparently, around three on average.

 <!-- grouping requests together explicitly? -->